FIRST WORDS® Project

 Estimating the Prevalence of Autism in Toddlers.
-We are one of two early surveillance studies in the country funded by the CDC to estimate the prevalence of ASD in toddlers in a population-based study.
-With funding from the CDC, we are screening 3,000 children per year in 12 counties in the Florida panhandle for communication delay.
-We are conducting autism-specific screens on children with communicatoin delays and invite families for a diagnostic evaluation to confirm or rule out ASD at 18 months and again at 30 months to estimate the prevalence of ASD.
+We were one of two early surveillance studies in the country funded by the CDC to estimate the prevalence of ASD in toddlers in a population-based study.
+With funding from the CDC, we screened 3,000 children per year in 12 Florida panhandle communities for communication delay.
+We are conducting autism-specific screens on children with communication delays and invite families for a diagnostic evaluation to confirm or rule out ASD at 18 months and again at 30 months to estimate the prevalence of ASD.
 This early surveillance study is a unique resource to identify very young children with ASD in a community-based sample representative of our region.

 Improving and Streamlining Screening and Diagnosis of ASD at 18-24 Months of Age.
 The major aim of this investigation is to streamline the screening, evaluation, and diagnostic process to improve early detection of ASD in children 18-24 months of age funded by National Institutes of Health, Eunice Kennedy Shriver National Institute of Child Health & Human Development.
 We are examining the accuracy of individual items and combination of items on the following measures in 600 children: 1) the Early Screening for Autism and Communication Disorders (ESAC); 2) the Systematic Observation of Red Flags of ASD for a clinical setting (SORF-Clinic), 3) the Systematic Observation of Red Flags of ASD for a home setting (SORF-Home), and the Autism Diagnostic Observation Schedule (ADOS) Toddler Module.
 The expected outcomes of this study will have significance for the field by documenting the accuracy of a set of promising screening and evaluation measures for toddlers that maximizes the role of families to improve early detection of ASD.
 The comparison of autism symptoms displayed at home in everyday activities with those displayed in clinical settings will have important implications for building consensus with families of toddlers about early red flags of ASD and the urgency of early diagnosis and for developing more effective screening methods.
 These findings will advance science by providing researchers methods for identifying and hence studying children with ASD at younger ages, which could impact genetic, biomedical, and intervention research.
 By improving and streamlining early screening and diagnosis of ASD in 18 to 24 month old children, the findings of this study will have important implications for earlier access to intervention.